1. Complete the Autism Nova Scotia Student Placement Application

 Autism Nova Scotia's Program Director reviews all Student Applications and connects with all student to arrange an interview.

 Interviews are held at Autism Nova Scotia (5945 Spring Garden Road, Halifax) at a time that works best for the student and Program Director.
-The interview typically take 30 minutes.
+The interview typically takes 30 minutes.

 This interview is to help the Program Director gain an understanding of the student’s background, interests and future career plans.
 This supports the Program Director in deciding if ANS is able to offer a placement applicable to the student’s program recruitments.